bampli/book/model.md

 ## Process

-In the concept introduced by Deming, process steps should be designed and executed according to the skills and activities required by the Process.
+Following the original concepts introduced by Ford and enhanced by Deming, process steps should be designed and executed according to the skills and activities required by the Process.
 A continuous improvement, or **Kaizen**, should be established with SPC, TPM and TOC assistance.
 The company management shall establish operational definitions, perform sampling, measurements and charts to reflect the process quality.

 Deming's original text is detailed into the first nine table rules.
 Definitely the Process is not a line, but a circle, with the planet located at the beginning and at the end of it.
-Then, a tenth rule is added to remind us about the ciclic nature of the Process.
+Then, a tenth rule is added to define the ciclic nature of the Process.

 ```
         "The process is divided into steps; the work enters in one step, changes its